 Faith-based K-12 schools do miraculous things.
 If you don’t believe that, analyze the academic achievements of their students, and, 35 years later, see what their graduates are doing.
-I am constantly amazed at what my 173 classmates are doing today, not to mention the three years of students that came before our class and the three years of students that came after our class.
+I am constantly amazed at what my 173 high school classmates are doing today, not to mention the three years of students that came before our class and the three years of students that came after our class.
 What’s miraculous about it is that faith-based schools have, for the most part, lower cost of education statistics than their public school counterparts.
 While costs keep rising, tuition-charging schools work tirelessly to keep tuition and tuition increases “reasonable.”
 Public schools do the same, but because the cost of education is not seen by the general public, the complaints are more about “tax increases” to cover revenue shortfalls, or program cuts, such as those being experienced in public school districts as the focus shifts away from music and art programs which stimulate brain activity, creative thinking and discipline, and move toward STEM initiatives and standardized testing.

 Today, tuition at a faith-based high school isn’t a 3-figure number like it was back then.
 That tuition figure is now in the 4- or 5- figure realm.
 At my first full-time job out of college, I was stunned when I discovered that price of a Cadillac was just over $10,000.
 At my salary of $12,000, I wondered how anyone could afford such a vehicle!
 Some families comments about private school tuition today are quite similar.